Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 I also recommended John to read The E-Myth Revisited by Michael Gerber.
 It's a book that really sets out why most small business fail and what to do about it.
 And usually it has nothing to do with the running of the business rather the blindspots of the business owner.
 It's a great coaching resource to have on your shelf for small business coaching clients.

-The first thing I did was to get Marian to make a list of all the things she was putting up with in her office space, what she was tolerating and what often frustrated her and took her energy.
+The first thing I did was to get Marian to make a list of all the things she was putting up with in her office space, what she was tolerating, and what frustrated her and took her energy.
 To her surprise and, in fact horror, she realised she was putting up with a lot.

 She was tolerating glare from the morning sun on her computer.
 Her desk that was too small and was often messy.
 There was paperwork in boxes and nowhere comfortable to sit when she was on long conference calls.
 She also felt she could never really "go home" from work.